a-bonus/cardiolytics-Ai/README.md

     - [ ] A gamification of a proprietary heart rate score derived from variables that improve heart health.
       - [ ] Stryd does this with "power" this functional power updates automatically with new activities, a heart rate score could potentially do the same.
     - [ ] An education section/blog/ a tab regularly updated with new condesnsed research regarding fitness and heart health.
       - [ ] The app "Zero" has something like this.
+      - [ ] This blog strategy could also be used as a content strategy to educate regarding not only health and fitness, but also in data presentation, modeling, data science, statistics, etc.
   - [ ] Create initial wireframes and mockups for the app UI/UX.

 ### Phase 2: Environment and Tools Setup